audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

        not necessarily be sorted in file name order after import.

  * Mixer Board:
-    * The slider maximum gain is +6 dB, and its tooltip will not show more than this maximum even if the gain applied on the Track Panel slider is higher.
-    * Selecting a track by clicking the Track Panel does not select it on the Mixer Board.
     * The meter range does not reflect a change in the dB range meter preferences until restart.

  * Not all menu items are correctly enabled when the preference:
-    "Select all audio in project, if none selected" is checked
+    "Select all audio in project, if none selected" is checked.

+ * Edit Labels: start/end times not available to screen readers.

+ * Label tracks: typing "j" or "k" in a label may activate the "move cursor" shortcut instead.

+ * Time Track disables linking of audio and label tracks.

  * A few interface elements do not change correctly after a language change until restart.